JohannesOvergaard/Bachelor/PrototypeTest/Interview_Waz.md

 ## Questions
 ### Overall
 - What is your overall impression?

+goes to accomodation and reads more, uses search

+The pictures made the app more friendly

 - What features did you like?

+Join denmark seems funny

 - What did you not like? (follow up how can we improve)

+Hard to read the titles on tiles, search confusing that he gets every topic in accommodation (gets the whole category)

+Join Denmark, ignoring that he needs to click see more to gets documents

+Drop down / step tiles only opens when clicking on the text?

 - When would you be most likely to use this app? (follow up can we improve this)
 - What did you think was missing?